paularcsarruda/paularcsarruda/README.md

 <!-- Presentation -->
 <p>

-  - 🌱 My name is Paula, but for most just Paulinha!
+  - 🌱 My name is Paula but for most, just Paulinha!

   - 🇧🇷 I'm 36 years old and live in Brazil.